-The experiments running at the LHC are technologically advanced and can be calibrated with careful analysis of in-situ control samples of data.
+The experiments running at the LHC are technologically advanced and can be calibrated with careful analysis of in situ control samples of data.
 They have already collected two orders of magnitude larger data samples than the Tevatron, and another order of magnitude increase is expected from future running.
-However, these samples will suffer from a large rate of pile-up events because they have been or will be collected with a high beam luminosity which enables the large signal sample rate.
+However, these samples will suffer from a large rate of pile-up events because they have been or will be collected with a high beam luminosity, which enables the large signal sample rate.
 Ironically, the requirements of the M_W measurement from the perspective of precision and robustness are better served by a lower beam energy to simplify the W boson production dynamics and a lower beam luminosity to reduce pile-up.
-Whereas the technical and scientific cost to the rest of the LHC physics program may outweigh the benefit of a lower beam energy, a short-term reduction in the beam luminosity is an attractive option.
+Although the technical and scientific cost to the rest of the LHC physics programme may outweigh the benefit of a lower beam energy, a short-term reduction in the beam luminosity is an attractive option.
 Data collected at low luminosity will reduce the number of additional proton-proton collisions that complicate the inference of the neutrino momentum.
-Among other benefits, low-luminosity data will provide the built-in consistency check of M_W extracted from the m_T , p_T^{l} and p_T^{ν} distributions, which is only possible when the p_T^{ν} resolution is not degraded by pile-up.
+Among other benefits, low-luminosity data will provide the built-in consistency check of M_W extracted from the m_T , p_T^{l} and p_T^{ν} distributions, which is only possible when the p{τ}^{ν} resolution is not degraded by pile-up.

-In the longer term, an electron-positron collider that serves as a Higgs and electroweak factory will be the ultimate precision machine for the measurement of W, Z and Higgs boson properties [92, 93, 94, 95].
-The beam-energy scan at the WW pair-production threshold is the most robust method of confirming the difference between the measured M_W and its SM-calculated value [91].
+In the longer term, an electron-positron collider that serves as a Higgs and electroweak factory will be the ultimate precision machine for the measurement of W, Z and Higgs boson properties^{89-92}.
+The beam-energy scan at the WW pair-production threshold is the most robust method of confirming the difference between the measured M_W and its SM-calculated value86.
 This difference is most striking in the recent CDF measurement, but Fig. 2 shows the historical trend for this difference to be positive.

-The M_W measurement at a electron-positron future collider complements an extensive program of precision measurements of Z bosons which can improve upon the precision achieved at LEP by a factor of 20-100 (ref.
-[95]).
-Similarly, certain properties of the Higgs boson can be measured with precision ranging from 1% to 0.2%, exceeding the capability of the LHC in these respects [95].
-As with M_W , the motivation for making extremely precise measurements of such observables is that they can be calculated with commensurately high precision in the SM.
+The M_w measurement at an electron-positron future collider complements an extensive programme of precision measurements of Z bosons, which can improve upon the precision achieved at LEP by a factor of 20-100 (ref.
+92).
+Similarly, certain properties of the Higgs boson can be measured with precision ranging from 1% to 0.2%, exceeding the capability of the LHC in these respects92.
+As with M_w , the motivation for making extremely precise measurements of such observables is that they can be calculated with commensurately high precision in the SM.
 A pattern of deviations between measured and calculated values may emerge that guides us to develop a deeper theory that subsumes and supersedes the SM.

-[H2] Weak mixing angle
+Weak mixing angle

-In the third section we discussed how the SM predicts the value of M_W when other key parameters are fixed by measurements.
-We mentioned the weak mixing angle that describes the superposition of two generators of the $SU(2){weak}$ and $U(1){hypercharge}$ gauge groups respectively.
-The SM also predicts the weak mixing angle when the above-mentioned parameters are fixed [96]; thus, a precise measurement of the weak mixing angle provides a stringent test of the SM, along the same lines as and independent of M_W .
+In the third section, we discussed how the SM predicts the value of M_W when other key parameters are fixed by measurements.
+We mentioned the weak mixing angle that describes the superposition of two generators of the SU(2){weak} and U(1){hypercharge} gauge groups, respectively.
+The SM also predicts the weak mixing angle when the aforementioned parameters are fixed93; thus, a precise measurement of the weak mixing angle provides a stringent test of the SM, along the same lines as and independent of M_W .

-The two most precise measurements of the weak mixing angle have been performed in the 1990s by the LEP experiments and by the SLD experiment at the SLAC SLC accelerator respectively [97].
+The two most precise measurements of the weak mixing angle have been performed in the 1990s by the LEP experiments and by the SLD experiment at the SLAC SLC accelerator, respectively94.
 The measurements were based on different properties of Z bosons; the SLD observable depends on leptonic couplings only, whereas the LEP observable involves b-quark couplings.
 The measurements differ by 3.2σ .
 The SLD measurement relies on beam polarization and the LEP measurement relies on identification of b-quarks produced from the Z boson decay.